minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 No comment for this chapter - although it is not discussed in the book, looking at the waveform generated for the turnstile project is very useful at understanding the states.

 The memory game is really cool :)

+## Chapter 9

+No comment for this chapter; like 7, it's largely meant to be informative.